Board of Directors and Staff

 Wynne met Dave Nee on the first day of law school and shared countless conversations with Dave on important topics like international law, foreign policy, and the National League East Division.

-Secretary, Anne Buckman Calder, Esq.
+Secretary, Anne Buckman, Esq.

-Anne Buckman Calder, Esq.
+Anne Buckman, Esq.

-abuckman@daveneefoundation.org
+[email protected]

 917-584-5627 mobile

-Anne graduated from Fordham Law School in 2005.
-She had the privilege of meeting Dave in her first year at the law school and the honor of counting him as one of her friends during those three years.
-She is still in awe of Dave's intelligence, warmth, and unparalleled sense of humor.
+Anne has been a corporate associate at the law firm Simpson Thacher & Bartlett LLP, specializing in the practice area of Mergers & Acquisitions, since graduating from Fordham Law School in 2005.
 While a student at Fordham, Anne was an Editor of the Fordham Moot Court Board and represented Fordham in the J. Braxton Craven Constitutional Law Moot Court Competition earning the position of semi-finalist.
 Prior to attending law school, Anne was an associate at the strategic communications firm of Robinson, Lerer & Montgomery in New York.
 Anne earned her B.A. in English from Boston College and graduated with honors.
 Anne was elected to the Board in January 2010.

 Treasurer, Anne-Marie Peterson